← Back to All Dogs

 Looking at all small dogs in Calgary?

 Browse every available small dog from 15+ Calgary rescues — including Beagles, Chihuahuas, Yorkies, Maltese, Shih Tzus, French Bulldogs, Pomeranians, Cavaliers, Boston Terriers, and small mixes — in one place.
-Listings refresh every 2 hours.
+Listings refresh regularly.

 Browse all Calgary small dogs → Read the small dog adoption guide →